Wayne Rooney: Style of play

 Due to his precocious displays as a teenager, Wayne Rooney was given the nicknames "Wazza" (a reference to former England international Paul "Gazza" Gascoigne, who was also a gifted player troubled by off-field issues), "The Wonder Boy", "the new Pelé", and "the white Pelé".
 Rooney was a fast, agile player in his youth; however, several injuries throughout his career, in addition to weight issues, affected his speed and mobility as his career progressed, which led to some in the game accusing him of not quite living up to his full potential.
 He was warned about his fitness on numerous occasions by his manager Alex Ferguson, who said of Rooney, "He is very stocky, he is going to have to train well all the time."
 Former Manchester United fitness coach Mick Clegg, stated, "Wayne didn't see the importance of the gym really.
 He'd say 'I'm here to play football."
 Rooney was criticised for his behaviour and aggression on the pitch at times, which led him to pick up unnecessary bookings.

-The all-time leading goalscorer for the England national team, Rooney is viewed as one of England's greatest players.
+Formerly the all-time leading goalscorer for the England national team, Rooney is viewed as one of England's greatest players.
 In 2017, Gareth Southgate said: "You've got very good players and then there are top players.
 In my time in the England setup, Paul Gascoigne, Paul Scholes and Rooney just had that little bit more than all the others.
 And we are talking high‑level people there, players like Steven Gerrard, Frank Lampard and David Beckham."

 Personal life

 In addition to Everton, Rooney also supports Celtic.
 He is also a supporter of the Leeds Rhinos rugby league club.
-Rooney, originally a boxer, still pursues the sport recreationally for stress relief.
+Rooney, originally a boxer, still practices the sport recreationally for stress relief.
 A friend of boxer Ricky Hatton, in 2007 he carried one of Hatton's belts into the ring in his world light-welterweight title fight against José Luis Castillo in Las Vegas.
 The decision of Hatton (a Manchester City fan) to have a Manchester United striker carry the belt prompted threats of a boycott among the many Manchester City supporters who made up Hatton's fanbase.
 Hatton responded, "Nobody hates United more than me.
 Just because I don't support his team doesn't mean I can't admire what he has done."
 Rooney has a number of tattoos, including one of a Celtic cross on his arm.